memgraph/docs/docs/reference-guide/configuration.md

 ```

 If you are using a multi-tenant architecture, all isolated databases share
 identical configurations.
-AT the moment, there is no way to to specify a
+At the moment, there is no way to specify a
 per-database configuration.

 ## Bolt